Physical Therapist Assistant (PTA)

 PTA 1010.
 Introduction to Physical Therapy.
 2 Hours.

 This course introduces students to the field of physical therapy through the history and definition of the profession.
-Other topics include medical terminology and documentation.
-Health care for a diverse population begins its thread in this course.
+Other topics include the healthcare team and the roles within the team, ethical practice, communication, and documentation.
+Healthcare for a diverse population begins its thread in this course.
 PTA 1010 is prerequisite to acceptance into the technical phase of the PTA program and is an open-enrollment course.
-Note: You are responsible for content/dates/announcements posted on Canvas.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Distinguish members of the health care team including their role(s) within the team.
-2. Explain the purpose and intent of the Standards of Ethical Conduct for the PTA and The Guide for Conduct of the Physical Therapist Assistant.
-3. Define HIPAA and give examples of its application to the rehabilitation team.
-4. Discuss specialty areas within the field of physical therapy.
-5. Identify basic components of SOAP note documentation.
-SP.
+This course will be either hybrid online and face to face, or online only. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Team Roles - Distinguish members of the health care team including their role(s) within the team.
+2. Ethics and Practice - Explain the purpose and intent of the ethical documents from the APTA, including the Standards of Ethical Conduct for the PTA, Code of Ethics for the Physical Therapist, Core Values for the PT and PTA, and the Standards of Practice for Physical Therapy.
+3. HIPAA Application - Define HIPAA and give examples of its application in the rehabilitation setting.
+4. Careers in Physical Therapy - Discuss specialty areas within the field of physical therapy and possible career paths.
+5. SOAP Notes - Identify basic components of SOAP note documentation.
+FA,SP, SU.

 PTA 2000.
 Practice Issues.
 2 Hours.

 Discussions include the health care team, the rehabilitation-specific team, the roles and scopes of practice of the physical therapist and the physical therapist assistant, and the physical therapist/assistant interaction.
 Also covers the rehabilitation patient, communication in health care, patient care settings, reimbursement issues, the "Patient's Bill of Rights," and HIPAA.
 This course reviews the "Ethics & Jurisprudence" of physical therapist assistant practice.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Define the role of the physical therapist assistant in the provision of interventions.
-2. Describe the importance of involvement in organizations such as APTA to further career development.
-3. Demonstrate responsibility for addressing ethical and/or legal conflicts.
-4. Provide classroom participation on relevant health care and physical therapy issues.
-5. Explain the role of the physical therapist assistant in the promotion of healthy lifestyles, wellness, and injury prevention.
+This course requires a Differential Tuition Rate which is an additional fee of $93 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Ethical Principles in Healthcare: Apply key ethical principles (autonomy, beneficence, non-maleficence, justice, equity, equality) to real-world healthcare scenarios, differentiating both sides of ethical dilemmas.
+2. Ethical Decision-Making: Develop the skills to systematically analyze and resolve ethical dilemmas and problems in healthcare using established ethical theories and decision-making models 3.
+Patient-Centered Care: Consider and defend the importance of patient autonomy and effective communication, advocating for patients rights and preferences considering cultural, racial, gender and other differences 4.
+Resource Allocation and Justice: Discuss the ethical challenges related to resource allocation in healthcare, exploring issues of distributive justice and developing strategies for fair decision-making 5.
+Ethical Leadership and Professional Responsibility: Develop students ethical awareness to fulfill their responsibilities as healthcare professionals, including maintaining confidentiality, managing conflicts of interest, and promoting a culture of ethical integrity within healthcare organizations.
 Prerequisite: Admission to the Utah Tech University Physical Therapist Assistant program.
 SP.

 PTA 2010.
 Kinesiology.
 2 Hours.